Shoulder Pain Bridgeton, MO

 Bridgeton, MO Shoulder Pain | Axes Physical Therapy

-A healthy shoulder is imperative to not only living our every day life, but to doing the things we love.
-At Axes, we focus on patient results for Bridgeton, MO residents by implementing evidence-backed treatment plans based on your injury, pain level, age, and desired activity level.
+A well-functioning shoulder is essential to not only living our every day life, but to keeping up the active lifestyles we desire.
+At Axes, we focus on positive outcomes for our Bridgeton, MO clients by creating evidence-backed treatment plans catered to your injury, pain level, age, and the activities you want to get back to.
 You do not have to delay in getting back to the things you love doing most and a pain-free life.
-Schedule an appointment online or reach out to our location most convenient for you.
+Make an appointment online or call the location most convenient for you.

 Services Offered